 Those are big changes, right?
 No wonder feelings of anxiety and depression can set in.

 SYMPTOMS THAT MATERNAL COUNSELING CAN HELP WITH:

 Feeling disconnected from your baby

 Changes in appetite

 Excessive worry regarding the baby

-Loss of connection from spouse
+Loss of connection from spouse or partner

 Difficulty in caring for baby